mockoon/mockoon.com/content/docs/latest/api-endpoints/websockets.md

 ![Broadcast Streaming option{136x77}](docs-img:ws-broadcast-streaming.png)

 When none of them are selected, it endpoint will respond for every client message recieved.

+> **Multicasting:** Mockoon currently supports multicasting by configuring multiple distinct endpoints.
+Each should be an endpoint which is a type of broadcast, and clients must connect to the appropriate endpoint to receive messages intended for that particular group.
+All clients connected to that given endpoint will receive the same set of messages.

 #### Specifying the message interval